What type of art was created during the Minimalist art movement?

 No. Green.
 No. I. by Yayoi Kusama: The Infinite Quest for Solitude

 Yayoi Kusama, renowned for her avant-garde approach to art, unveiled “No. Green.
 No. I.” as a part of her Infinity Net series.
 Created in 1960, the painting is a testament to Kusama’s pursuit of solitude and introspection.
 Apparently, Kusama, in her studio, applied green paint dots across the canvas.
-She immersed herself in the rhythmic repetition of the act.
-Each dot, a symbol of infinity, reflects Kusama’s lifelong quest for inner peace and the boundless nature of the human psyche.
+She immersed herself in the rhythmic repetition of the act that there was no empty space left on the canvas.
+According to Kusama, each dot is a symbol of infinity.
+Her views reflect her lifelong quest for inner peace and the boundless nature of the human psyche.

 Red Yellow Blue 3 by Ellsworth Kelly: Chromatic Harmony in Three Hues